 Beautifully perfumed and deeply coloured red, rich and supple.
 Sweet-fruited, with concentrated plum/spice flavours, silky tannins and great harmony.
 An extreme cool climate Pinot Noir from one of the world's southern-most vineyards.
 This vintage tends to exhibit higher acidity at the moment due to its youth but will soften beautifully as the wine ages.

-NOTE: This 2013 vintage is still considered relatively YOUNG and can develop for another 5 years.
-To drink now, please decant for an hour prior to drinking to bring out the best of this wonderful Grasshopper Rock.
+NOTE: To drink now, please decant for an hour prior to drinking to bring out the best of this wonderful Grasshopper Rock.

 Refer to chart below for aging guide to the current and past vintages of Grasshopper Rock: